kevin70613/TX_TradeStrAdj.tiga/README.md

 # TX_TradeStrAdj.tiga
-Source code and obtained results for “TX trading strategies adjusted by using technical indicators and genetic algorithms”
+Source code and obtained results for “TX trading strategies adjusted by using technical indicators and genetic algorithms”.

 ## File introduction